Chris Barber (philanthropist): Other activities

 For several years he organised a hockey match at New Year on a field near the Dog in Peppard with 20 or 30 people, from small children to ageing grandparents, on each side and no referee!
 Fortunately, the games were all played in good spirit and there were no injuries.
 On one occasion, the match was played in deep snow.".The Dog, mentioned in relation to the hockey game, is a public house.

 Writings

-These items are listed on the catalogue of Friends House Library, London.
+These items are listed on the catalogue of The Library of the Society of Friends, London.
 This list is in date order: